-Classifying business risk as only”cyber threat” will just undermine the gravity of this threat.
+The cyber security myth Classifying business risk as only”cyber threat” will just undermine the gravity of this threat.
 In a much-viewed part in Forbes magazine, a reporter educates readers about how cyber threat encompasses intellectual property and the security of employees.
 More importantly how it requires equal attention from senior executives and management staff.

 Saying, “Oh, this would never happen to me”, which we will get into shortly is simply an ignorant statement.
 The internet is home to billions of users, one would only be being naive if they thought nobody would ever come after them.
 This happens to everyone.

 People today treat cyber protection and preventive measures like a fire drill back in grade school.
 Everyone knows the motions and what they should be doing, however, they never anticipate employing what they learned.
 Unlike a fire, your reputation is something that must be managed proactively.
 Your reputation symbolizes somewhat of a safety net per se, it is there to catch you and protect your public image if something unfortunate (such as a negative life event i.e. an arrest) were to occur.

 It can be natural to lean toward thinking cybersecurity is a challenge unlike what you have ever faced before.
 But history will say nothing is genuinely new.
 Back in the Victorian age, when communications and trade underwent a shift with innovations in engineering, the danger perceived was not any different.